sseanik/python-cheatsheet-1531/README.md

 # Looping over each key -> ALPACA, BEAGLE, CAMEL, DODO, EAGLE
 for key in comp1531_f11a_drawings.keys(): # Removing .keys() is equivalent
     print(key)
-    # To loop over the value given the key -> "Cat", "Monkey", "Shapes", "Pickaxe", "Line"
+    # You can access the values with the key
     for drawing in comp1531_f11a_drawings[key]:
         print(drawing)

 # Looping over each value -> ["Cat", "Monkey"...], ["Elephant", "Sun"...], ...
 for value in comp1531_f11a_drawings.values():
-    print(value) # Will print a list
+    print(value)
-    # Will loop over the list
+    # Since each value of the dictionary is a list, you can loop over the individual list elements too
     for drawing in value:
         print(drawing)

-# Looping over key and values
+# Looping over both key and values
 for key, value in comp1531_f11a_drawings.items():
     print(f"Key: {key}, Value: {value}")
 ```